Today in European history: the Battle of Guadalete (711)

 One other thing we don’t know for certain is when the Arab-Berber army actually invaded Iberia.
-Historians tend to put that event around April 27, but that date is even less reliable than the July 19 date because major events like invasions tend to happen over a period of time, whereas battles happen at some definite point.
+Historians tend to put that event around April 27, 711, but that date is even less reliable than the July 19 date because major events like invasions tend to happen over a period of time, whereas battles happen at some definite point.
 I’ve written elsewhere about the general course of the invasion, but there are a few things worth highlighting here.

 We can also talk about the role Visigothic politics played in the invasion.
 The Visigoths had ruled almost all of Hispania since 415, when they drove out (ironically, to North Africa) the Vandals and the Alans who had already come in and wrested control of the province from Rome.
-The crown in Visigothic Hispania was both hereditary and elective, so a king would usually pass the kingship to his son, but that son then had to be approved by the kingdom’s leading nobles before he could take the throne.
+The crown in Visigothic Hispania seems to have been technically elective but in practice often functioned as hereditary, so a king would usually pass the kingship to his son, but that son did need to be approved by the kingdom’s leading nobles before he could take the throne.

-Generally the nobles went along with the hereditary succession, but occasionally they did intervene to remove a dynasty from power and bring in some new blood.
+Generally the nobles went along with the hereditary succession, but occasionally they intervened to remove a dynasty from power and bring in some new blood.
 That’s what seems to have happened in 710, upon the death of King Witiza.
 What many historians think happened is that Witiza had named his son Akhila to succeed him, but the nobles decided they preferred one of their own, a man named Roderic (about whom we know very little), so they elevated him to the throne instead.
 As you might expect, whenever the nobles pulled this move it usually led to conflict, and in this case Akhila and his brothers revolted.
 Roderic defeated them, but the archeological evidence suggests that the kingdom was divided after this, with Akhila (full disclosure, it’s also not entirely certain that he was Witiza’s son) ruling a portion in the northeast.

-There’s a story in the Arabic sources, which may be true but is more likely an attempt to justify the conquest after the fact, that the Muslims invaded Hispania at the behest of Count Julian of Ceuta, the last Christian governor of anything in North Africa.
-Ceuta is on the Africa side of the Strait of Gibraltar and is Spanish property today (though Julian’s Ceuta seems to have included the city of Tangier, which he lost to the Muslims in 710 and which is Moroccan today).
+There’s a story in the Arabic sources, which may be true but is more likely an attempt to justify the conquest after the fact, that the Muslims invaded Hispania at the behest of Count Julian of Ceuta, the last remaining Christian governor in North Africa.
+Ceuta is on the African side of the Strait of Gibraltar and is Spanish property today (though Julian’s Ceuta seems to have included the city of Tangier, which he lost to the Muslims in 710 and which is Moroccan today).
 Very little is known about Julian as well.
 He may have been Berber, or Germanic, or Greek.
 He was probably a dependent vassal of the Visigoths, though he may instead have been the Byzantine governor of North Africa (such as it was by this point).
 We simply don’t know.

 Regardless of numbers, the one thing that seems clear in this whole morass is that the invading army defeated Roderic and his defenders, and Roderic himself died in the process.
 Some sources have Roderic losing because his men, unhappy over his usurpation of the throne, abandoned him, but this is contradicted by other sources that say that Witiza was a despised king and Roderic’s enthronement was widely welcomed.
 It’s also debatable that Roderic “usurped” the throne, since the Visigothic nobles did have the right to elect a new king and were not obliged to rubber stamp the departed king’s choice of heir.
-We also don’t know very much about the battle itself or why it went the way it did, though a good guess seems to be that the far more mobile, cavalry-oriented Berber forces simply outmaneuvered the more stationary and compact Visigothic army with a series of quick attacks and misdirections.
+We also don’t know very much about the battle itself or why it went the way it did, though a good guess seems to be that the far more mobile, cavalry-oriented Arab-Berber forces simply outmaneuvered the more stationary and compact Visigothic army with a series of quick attacks and misdirections.